vegagak/ZXMon/README.md

 # ZXMon is a hexadecimal code monitor utility for the Sinclair ZX81 home computer

+Written in Z80 machine language in 1983.
+Presented here in assembly language

 * It is a load-and-stay-resident program.
 Programs can be loaded and saved while ZXMon is loaded above RAMTOP
 * You can use it to view memory
 * Can also type in new hex digits to change memory